Innovation and collaborative, synchronized program management for new programs

 CERTIA specializes in the design and production of test rigs.
 The Paris-based company was founded in 1987, and is a test bench supplier for the aeronautical and automotive industries.
 It counts Airbus France, the Safran Group, Air France Industries, PSA Peugeot Citroën and Renault among its customers.

-In recent years, CERTIA has started using Simcenter Amesim software from Siemens PLM Software to assist engineers in test rig development.
+In recent years, CERTIA has started using Simcenter Amesim software from Siemens Digital Industries Software to assist engineers in test rig development.
 The platform helps develop- ers choose the appropriate components to make sure that the test bench functions properly.

 “In the past, we had many problems with our test benches,” says Achour Debiane, head of the automation department at CERTIA.
 “What was especially difficult was to reproduce aeronautical loads and to make sure that the test rigs would reach the projected performance.
 Because of these difficulties, it was clear that our test bench concept needed to change.”

 CERTIA opted for Simcenter Amesim for two reasons: first, because of its hydraulic solutions, and second, because of its multi-physical simulation capabilities.
 Using Simcenter Amesim software has proven especially valuable in the early stages of the design process.